-$$Gd = -\theta{e^{\circ}} \div (360f{mod})$$
+$$Gd = - \theta{e^{\circ}} \div (360 f{mod})$$

-where θ{e° is the phase difference between the demodulated input and output carriers in degrees, and f{mod} is the modulation frequency.
+where $\theta{e^\circ}$ is the phase difference between the demodulated input and output carriers in degrees, and fmod is the modulation frequency.
 The aperture of this measurement is equal to twice the modulation frequency.
 The effects of aperture are the same as the phase-derivative method of measuring group delay previously discussed.
 As the aperture gets larger, the measurement becomes less noisy, but resolution degrades.

-AM-delay measurements are easily performed with the 8711C series of network analyzers (see Figure 30).
+AM-delay measurements are easily performed with the HP 8711C series of network analyzers (see Figure 30).
 A response normalization calibration is performed without the DUT connected.
 Then the DUT is connected for relative or absolute group-delay measurement.
-The aperture of this measurement is fixed at 27.8 kHz. with typical accuracy around ± 10 to 20 ns.
-The accuracy of this technique is limited by the diode detectors, which have less sensitivity than the narrowband detectors used in the 8653E or 8720D.
-Group-delay accuracy with the 8753E or 8720D is better, typically around the picosecond range, depending on the smoothing aperture settings.
-As shown in Figure 30, the phase-derived method (top response) is less noisy than the AM delay method (bottom response).
-Vector network analyzers use a phase-derived method of group-delay measurement, making it difficult to measure group delay of FTDs with internal inaccessible LOs.
+The aperture of this measurement is fixed at 27.8 kHz, with typical accuracy around $\pm 10$ to 20 ns.
+The accuracy of this technique is limited by the diode detectors, which has less sensitivity than the narrowband detectors used in the HP 8753E or HP 8720D.
+Group-delay accuracy with the HP 8753E or HP 8720D is more accurate, typically around the ps range, depending on the smoothing aperture settings.
+As shown in Figure 30, the phasederived method (top response) is less noisy than the AM delay method (bottom response).
+However, vector network analyzers use a phase-derived method of group delay measurement, making it difficult to measure group delay of FTDs with internal inaccessible LOs.